-The Minister for Planning is the responsible authority for all new planning permit applications for renewable energy facilities that are 1 megawatt or greater and associated utility installations such as battery storage and powerlines.
+The Minister for Planning is the responsible authority for new planning permit applications for all energy generation facilities that are 1 megawatt or greater.
+This includes both renewable energy facilities and non-renewable energy facilities such as:

-Permit applications lodged before 17 September 2019 remain the responsibility of the local council.
+The local council remains responsible for permit applications lodged before 17 September 2019.
 The Minister for Planning is responsible for applications lodged after that date.

 Solar energy amendments